 Only candidates who have submitted an application and booked an audition will be considered for the program.

-All components of the audition will be assessed by two adjudicators, except for the monologue and song, which will be judged by several Theatre Arts faculty members.
+All components of the audition will be assessed by two or three adjudicators, who are Theatre Arts faculty members.
 They will evaluate your audition using the following criteria:

 Skill level in acting, singing and dancing